 Role of Artificial Intelligence in social media for education

-AI enhances social media-driven learning through personalized, efficient, and engaging educational experiences.
-AI-powered tools can analyze student interactions on social media platforms, providing real time feedback and helping educators tailor content to individual learning needs.
-AI chatbots provide immediate answers, assignment guidance, and personalized resource recommendations based on student progress.
+AI enhances social media for education by delivering personalized learning experiences.
+AI-driven personalization tools analyze student participation on social media platforms, provide real-time feedback, and help educators tailor lessons to learning styles.
+Chatbot assistance gives instant answers, assignment guidance, and personalized resources based on student progress.

 Collaborative Learning through Social Media Platforms